SOC 2 Compliance: Building Trust Through Secure and Transparent Operations

 How SOC 2 Protects Customer Information

-SOC 2 compliance directly supports the protection of customer information by enforcing structured controls across technology, processes, and people.
+SOC 2 compliance ensures customer information is protected through structured controls across technology, processes, and people.

 SOC 2 Compliance Approach